-The SRBC's Response, which was copied to legal counsel, is an admission the Commission is violating its own standards as well as the Clean Water Act, Section 401.
-The planned discharge of highly contaminated radioactive water into the Susquehanna River in not a fait accompli the Congress envisioned, and the SRBC's silence does not achieve "water quality that meets or exceeds standards."
+The SRBC's Response, which was copied with legal counsel, is an admission the Commission is violating its own standards as well as the Clean Water Act, Section 401.
+The planned discharge of highly contaminated radioactive water into the Susquehanna River in not a fait accompli the Congress envisioned, and does not achieve "water quality that meets or exceeds standards."